How to Avoid Payment Holds and Delays

 Always provide the organisation’s full registered legal name as it appears on official records.

-2. Do not include trading names or internal abbreviations
+2. Do not use abbreviations or acronyms

 Use only the official legal entity name.
 Remove shortened brand names, internal codes, or shorthand references.